magento/devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_linking_concept.md

 </argument>
 {% endhighlight xml%}

+For example of `links` usage in Magento code see [`text.js`, line 19]({{site.mage2100url}}app/code/Magento/Ui/view/base/web/js/form/element/text.js#L19)

 ### `listens`
-- `listens`: used to track the changes of a component's property.
+The `listens` property is used to track the changes of a component's property. `listens`'s value is an object, composed of the following:
-  - `key` - name of the internal property which listens to the changes.
+  - `key`: name of the internal property which listens to the changes.
-  - `value` - name of the property or method which is tracked for changes.
+  - `value`: name of the property or method which is tracked for changes.
 Can use [string templates](#string_templ).

 Example of using `listens` in a component's `.js` file :